nathanteverett/portfolio/crypto_stat_arb/README.md

 The combination of the two strategies lead to continual returns.
 It has an information ratio of 2.34 and benefits from a lower drawdown and lower drawdown duration than either of the other two strategies.
 The turnover of all strategies are fairly modest, leading to solid net returns.

 ![Combo strat results](strat_dd_and_dur.png)
+*Figure 3.* a.
+The alpha of the combined momentum and reversal strategies. b.
+The drawdown profile of the strategy. c.
+Duration of the drawdowns.

 ![Combo strat table](combo_stats.png)
+*Table 1.* The results and statistics of all each strategy and the combination strategy.

 ## Conclusion